Design Museum Academy Online Course

 Johnson curated the exhibition Objects of Desire: Surrealism and Design 1924-today for its London run at the Design Museum and edited the accompanying book Surrealism and Design Now.
 She was previously co-director of Palma Studio and worked on the blockbuster exhibitions ‘Pink Floyd: Their Mortal Remains’ and ‘David Bowie is’ at the Victoria and Albert Museum.
 She holds a PhD in modern literature.

 Dahyabhai is an assistant curator at the Design Museum, currently working on the exhibition Objects of Desire: Surrealism and Design 1924 – Today.
-She has contributed to projects at the Design Museum such as Bethany Williams: Alternative Systems and The Future of Ageing.
-Her background lies within textile design and leads textile workshops in galleries and community centres across London which run alongside her curatorial practice.
+At the museum, she has contributed to projects such as Bethany Williams: Alternative Systems and The Future of Ageing.
+Her background lies within textile design and leads textile workshops in galleries and community centres across London alongside her curatorial practice.

 Fijalkowski is Professor of Visual Culture at Norwich University of the Arts.
 A long-standing specialist in the history, the relationship between surrealism and design is the focus of a number of his publications, including essays for exhibition catalogues such as Surreal Things (V&A 2007), Surreal House (Barbican Art Gallery 2010) and Objects of Desire: Surrealism and Design (Vitra Design Museum, 2019).